 When and where are we most likely to see the Glowing Jonaki Porua?

 Fireflies are seen on warm, humid evenings around the world.
 They prefer moist habitats such as meadows, wetlands, and forest edges.
-These glowing insects are found across Asia, the Americas, Europe, and parts of Africa.
+These glowing insects are found across Asia and the Americas, with fewer species present in parts of Europe and Africa.
 The best time to see them is usually from late spring to midsummer, shortly after dusk, when their luminous displays light up the night.

 What are the best practices for observing and photographing fireflies without disturbing them?